-Engineering undergraduate degree programs are accredited by ABET.
-Our initial accreditation application cannot be made until a program has graduates.
+ABET accredits undergraduate engineering programs.
+An initial accreditation application cannot be made until a program has graduates.
 Our charter class graduated in May 2020.
 Our program is scheduled for its inaugural ABET accreditation visit during the 2021-2022 academic year.
 Accreditation from this cycle will be awarded in Summer 2022.
-As is common for new engineering programs, we will request that our accreditation be made retroactive back to our charter class so that their degrees are included.
-We will also request permission from Professional Engineers of North Carolina for all of the students in our inaugural class to take the Fundamentals of Engineering exam, the first step to professional engineering licensure.
+As is common for new engineering programs, we have requested that our accreditation be made retroactive back to our charter class so that their degrees are included.
+We received permission in 2020 from the Professional Engineers of North Carolina for all of our students to take the Fundamentals of Engineering exam, the first step to professional engineering licensure.
 A number of students from our first two graduating classes have successfully elected to pursue and receive their EIT certificate.

-An ABET accreditation application is a years-long process!
-Consequently, the School of Engineering is already working toward accreditation of its program by ABET.
-This process includes developing learning experiences which help students achieve ABET’s eleven student outcomes.
-These range from the ability to identify, formulate and solve engineering programs to the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context.
+An ABET accreditation application is a years-long process.
+It includes developing learning experiences which help students achieve ABET’s seven student outcomes.
+These range from the ability to identify, formulate and solve complex engineering programs to the ability to consider the impact of engineering solutions in global, economic, environmental, and societal contexts.
 It also involves assembling an outstanding faculty; innovative laboratory and classroom spaces; safety training, policies and procedures; a culture of ethics and professionalism; solid student advising and extracurricular learning experiences; library resources; and an external Industrial Advisory Board composed of engineering experts in the Research Triangle Region and beyond to provide guidance on current industry needs and trends.